For best experience please turn on javascript and use a modern browser!

 About Julia Stoll

-Hi, I am Julia.
-I am an artistic researcher and cultural worker, currently studying in the UvA’s Art and Performance Research master, where I combine artistic practice with theoretical inquiry.
-My research interests span across a variety of subjects: from environmental philosophy and experimental field research, to neurodiversity studies and embodied forms of knowledge––all connected by a commitment to exploring how art can shift the ways we sense and know the world.
-Beyond my studies, I move between many roles: drawing artist, sculptor, performer, organiser, tailor, walking companion, bookbinder, and most importantly, collaborator––an extra pair of hands feeling out new grounds alongside those who inspire and support me.
-In the near future, I hope to become further interwoven into the tapestry of artistic research in Amsterdam, contributing to spaces of care, collaboration, and experimentation.
+Julia Stoll is an artistic researcher and cultural worker, currently studying in the UvA’s Art and Performance Research master, where she combines artistic practice with theoretical inquiry.
+Her research interests span across a variety of subjects: from environmental philosophy and experimental field research, to neurodiversity studies and embodied forms of knowledge—all connected by a commitment to exploring how art can shift the ways we sense and know the world.
+Beyond hr studies, she moves between many roles: drawing artist, sculptor, performer, organiser, tailor, walking companion, bookbinder, and most importantly, collaborator—an extra pair of hands feeling out new grounds alongside those who inspire and support me.
+In the near future, she hopes to become further interwoven into the tapestry of artistic research in Amsterdam, contributing to spaces of care, collaboration, and experimentation.

 BG 3